| Accessibility | Legal Notices | Translation | Graphical or Text Version |

 Welfare Reform

-It introduces a wide range of reforms that will deliver the commitment made in the Coalition Agreement and the Queen's speech to make the benefits and tax credits systems fairer by:
+The new Welfare Reform Act introduced a wide range of reforms that make the benefits and tax credits systems fairer by:

 • creating the right incentives to get more people into work by ensuring work always pays